RubyMoney/money-rails/README.md

 instance, then you need to add a column with the name ```currency``` in your db table.
 Money-rails will discover this automatically, and will use this knowledge to override the model level and global default values.
-Attribute currency cannot be combined with instance currency!
+Non-nil instance currency values also override attribute currency values, so they have the highest precedence.

 ```ruby
 class Transaction < ActiveRecord::Base